AniRoy10/ML-Deployment-FastAPI-Docker/README.md

 # ML-Deployment-FastAPI-Docker
-A project showcasing ML model deployment using FastAPI, containerized with Docker, and validated through Postman
+A project showcasing ML model deployment using FastAPI, containerized with Docker, and validated through Postman API calls